bugzy/leap-fedora-rpm/README.markdown

 Since alien deb to rpm transformation does not work for fedora 19 (due package conflict) I've decided to make my own RPM packaging for Leap binaries.

+The RPM it's pretty basic, simple and flexible to be modified, by default master branch is for x86 and x64 branch for x64 arch.

 ## How to generate the RPM ##

 Due license issues I can't provide the RPM packaged already, but it's pretty easy to do it!.